-FortiClient must be installed on the endpoint and connected to both EMS and the FortiGate.
+FortiClient must be installed on the endpoint and connected to EMS as part of a Security Fabric.

 - You must create a profile for the endpoint.
-See Creating a profile to configure FortiClient.
+See Creating a new profile.

 - You must create and configure an endpoint policy that is configured with the desired profile and Telemetry gateway list for the desired endpoint group.
 See Adding an endpoint policy.

 - Enable Remote HTTPS access.
-See Configuring Server settings.
+See Configuring EMS settings.

 Before automation can be triggered, you must configure the following: